 7.1 Define binary for telomeres

-Choose one cell with all time and z-stack information, choose only GFP channel and .
-Adjust the lower and upper values of the threshold and how well the threshold picks up the desired objects through all time points.
+Choose one cell with all time and z-stack information, choose only the GFP channel and create a binary layer by defining threshold.
+Adjust the lower and upper values of the threshold and use functions such as “Smooth”, “Clean” and “Fill holes” to see how well the threshold picks up the desired objects through all time points.

 7.2 Subtract background

-Choose all channel, draw rectangle Region of Interest on the background (aside from the cell).
-Define this ROI as backgroundthen subtract background.
+Choose all channels, draw rectangle Region of Interest (ROI) on the background (aside from the cell).
+Define this ROI as background and then subtract background intensity.

 7.3 Link telomere binary to telomere intensity

-telomere binary and link it to GFP channel for calculating GFP intensity in the binary objects as telomere intensity.
+Choose telomere binary and link it to GFP channel for calculating GFP intensity in the binary objects as telomere intensity.

 7.4 Calculate telomere number and intensity over time

-Specify which information to be exported, such as time, object ID, mean intensity, sum intensityexport data to excel.
-Use MATLAB to read the excel and generate figures of telomere number and telomere intensity (summarize intensity over the volume in each telomere and then average over all telomeres in a cell) over time.
+Specify which information to be exported, such as time, object ID, mean intensity, sum intensity, and export data.
+Use figure plotting software to read the exported table and generate figures of telomere number and telomere intensity (summarize intensity over the volume in each telomere and then average over all telomeres in a cell) over time.

 8. Process fixed-cell images